speedingplanet/bcbsks-html-css-javascript/labs/lab-03/lab-03.md

 ## Part 01

+- Add `index.js` to `lab-03.html` using a script tag with a type of "module"
 - Write a function that encapsulates the code from the previous lab.
   - Replace the code in the loop with a call to the function